Attention DIRECTV viewers

-DIRECTV subscribers no longer have access to WTNH.
+DIRECTV and AT&T U-verse subscribers no longer have access to WTNH.

 Q: What is happening?

-A: DIRECTV subscribers no longer have access to WTNH station as of midnight EST on July 4, 2019.
-DIRECTV have yet to reach a new distribution agreement to allow the cable television provider the right to continue to air your favorite new stories around the Hartford & New Haven area.
+A: DIRECTV and AT&T U-verse subscribers no longer have access to WTNH station as of midnight EST on July 4, 2019.
+DIRECTV and AT&T U-verse have

+yet to reach a new distribution agreement to allow the cable television provider the right to continue to air your favorite new stories around the Hartford & New Haven area.

 Q: What other programming could I miss?